Bulfinch's Mythology: Contents

-Five Colleges associate and classics teacher Marie S. Cleary described The Age of Fable as an "abridged, Bowdlerized, and rearranged Ovid", a description that was also applied by Victor Bers in his overview of mythographic literature in Yale Review in 1985.
+Five Colleges associate and classics teacher Marie S. Cleary described The Age of Fable as an "abridged, bowdlerized, and rearranged Ovid", a description that was also applied by Victor Bers in his overview of mythographic literature in Yale Review in 1985.
 Most of the material in it was drawn from Ovid's Metamorphoses, mainly in much the same arrangement including the story of Prometheus followed by Apollo and Daphne, Arachne being linked to Niobe, and Pythagoras following the classical myths.
 There are additional chapters on "Eastern" and "Northern" mythology, Apuleius' Cupid and Psyche, and some material from Virgil.
 Some structural differences from Ovid include the combination of Latona with Io, Callisto, and Actaeon instead of Niobe.

-As an example of the abridgment and Bowdlerization, Ovid's telling of the story of Proserpine in the Underworld is, at over 300 hexameters twice as long as Bulfinch's; which latter omits several sub-plots, condenses Ovid's fragmentary account of Arethusa, and excludes or alters all of Ovid's sexual references (e.g. Proserpine tucking flowers into her apron rather than into her bosom as Ovid had it).
+As an example of the abridgment and bowdlerization, Ovid's telling of the story of Proserpine in the Underworld is, at over 300 hexameters, twice as long as Bulfinch's; from which the latter omits several subplots, condenses Ovid's fragmentary account of Arethusa, and excludes or alters all of Ovid's sexual references (e.g. Proserpine tucking flowers into her apron rather than into her bosom as Ovid had it).
 In general, Bulfinch excludes anything where Ovid is bawdy, and minimizes any violence and grotesquery.
-Prometheus is platonic, rather than wily and cunning as Hesiod had him.
+Prometheus is platonic rather than wily and cunning as Hesiod had him.

-Bulfinch added to the stories what he termed "poetical citations", drawn from the works of 40 poets (all bar 3 of which, Longfellow, Lowell, and Bullfinch's brother Stephen Greenleaf, were British).
+Bulfinch added to the stories what he termed "poetical citations", drawn from the works of 40 poets (all but three of whom, Longfellow, Lowell, and Bullfinch's brother Stephen Greenleaf, were British).
 These were illustrations of the use of the mythological tales in English literature.

-The tales are structured to flow better than a straightforward encyclopaedic or dictionary treatment of them would: Ariadne being used as a common character, for example, to link the tales of Bacchus and Theseus.
+The tales are structured to flow better than a straightforward encyclopedic or dictionary treatment of them would: Ariadne being used as a common character, for example, to link the tales of Bacchus and Theseus.